Omeprazole: Medical uses

-Omeprazole can be used in the treatment of gastroesophageal reflux disease (GERD), peptic ulcers, erosive esophagitis, Zollinger–Ellison syndrome, and eosinophilic esophagitis.
+Omeprazole can be used in the treatment of gastroesophageal reflux disease (GERD), heartburn, peptic ulcers, erosive esophagitis, Zollinger–Ellison syndrome, and eosinophilic esophagitis.

 Peptic ulcers

 Peptic ulcers may be treated with omeprazole.
-Treatment of a Helicobacter pylori infection can be completed by taking a triple therapy combination of omeprazole, amoxicillin, and clarithromycin for 7–14 days.
+Infection with Helicobacter pylori can be treated by taking omeprazole, amoxicillin, and clarithromycin together for 7–14 days.
 Amoxicillin may be replaced with metronidazole in patients who are allergic to penicillin.

 Adverse effects

 Adverse effects occurring in at least 1% of people include: